Construction of the Lyttelton Harbour wastewater project is being carried out across four phases. Learn more about the different work involved.

 We’re building pump stations at the Governors Bay, Diamond Harbour and Lyttelton wastewater treatment plants as well as a new pump station at Simeon Quay in Lyttelton.
 Work on this phase started in July 2018 and is currently planned for completion and commissioning in early 2020.

-Construction on this final phase is due to start in March 2019.
+Construction on this final phase started in March 2019.
 This phase involves installation of an underground pipeline connecting the Lyttelton wastewater system to the Christchurch Wastewater system via Heathcote and Woolston.
-The first section of the underground pipeline will run from the Heathcote side of Tunnel Road, under Bridle Path Road and through Port Hills Road to Mauger Drive, before continuing under Ferrymead Park and the Heathcote River and resurfacing at the Woolston pump station in Alport Place.
+The Heathcote Valley pipeline will run from the Heathcote side of Tunnel Road, under Bridle Path Road and through Port Hills Road to Mauger Drive and Scruttons Road, under the paddocks parallel to Tunnel Road, under the Heathcote River and connecting to the Woolston pump station in Alport Place.
 From there the wastewater will be pumped through to the Christchurch Wastewater Treatment Plant in Bromley.
 Construction is currently planned for completion and commissioning in early 2020.